junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

     - **(B)** *Notification of transfer* Each person to whom a voucher is transferred shall notify the Secretary of such change in ownership of the voucher not later than 30 days after such transfer.
   - **(3)** *Limitation* A sponsor of a rare pediatric disease product application may not receive a priority review voucher under this section if the rare pediatric disease product application was submitted to the Secretary prior to the date that is 90 days after July 9, 2012.
   - **(4)** *Notification*
+    - **(A)** *Sponsor of a rare pediatric disease product*
+      - **(i)** *In general* Beginning on the date that is 90 days after September 30, 2016, the sponsor of a rare pediatric disease product application that intends to request a priority review voucher under this section shall notify the Secretary of such intent upon submission of the rare pediatric disease product application that is the basis of the request for a priority review voucher.
+      - **(ii)** *Applications submitted but not yet approved* The sponsor of a rare pediatric disease product application that was submitted and that has not been approved as of September 30, 2016, shall be considered eligible for a priority review voucher, if—
+        - **(I)** such sponsor has submitted such rare pediatric disease product application—
+          - **(aa)** on or after the date that is 90 days after July 9, 2012; and
+          - **(bb)** on or before September 30, 2016; and
+        - **(II)** such application otherwise meets the criteria for a priority review voucher under this section.
+    - **(B)** *Sponsor of a drug application using a priority review voucher*
-    - **(A)** *In general* The sponsor of a human drug application shall notify the Secretary not later than 90 days prior to submission of the human drug application that is the subject of a priority review voucher of an intent to submit the human drug application, including the date on which the sponsor intends to submit the application.
-Such notification shall be a legally binding commitment to pay for the user fee to be assessed in accordance with this section.
+      - **(i)** *In general* The sponsor of a human drug application shall notify the Secretary not later than 90 days prior to submission of the human drug application that is the subject of a priority review voucher of an intent to submit the human drug application, including the date on which the sponsor intends to submit the application.
+Such notification shall be a legally binding commitment to pay the user fee to be assessed in accordance with this section.
-    - **(B)** *Transfer after notice* The sponsor of a human drug application that provides notification of the intent of such sponsor to use the voucher for the human drug application under subparagraph (A) may transfer the voucher after such notification is provided, if such sponsor has not yet submitted the human drug application described in the notification.
+      - **(ii)** *Transfer after notice* The sponsor of a human drug application that provides notification of the intent of such sponsor to use the voucher for the human drug application under clause (i) may transfer the voucher after such notification is provided, if such sponsor has not yet submitted the human drug application described in the notification.
-  - **(5)** *Termination of authority* The Secretary may not award any priority review vouchers under paragraph (1) after September 30, 2016.
+  - **(5)** *Termination of authority* The Secretary may not award any priority review vouchers under paragraph (1) after December 31, 2016.
 - **(c)** *Priority review user fee*
   - **(1)** *In general* The Secretary shall establish a user fee program under which a sponsor of a human drug application that is the subject of a priority review voucher shall pay to the Secretary a fee determined under paragraph (2).
 Such fee shall be in addition to any fee required to be submitted by the sponsor under subchapter VII.
   - **(2)** *Fee amount* The amount of the priority review user fee shall be determined each fiscal year by the Secretary, based on the difference between—